 04. DEL SHANNON ‘His Latest Flame’ (Runaway With Del Shannon LP June 1961)

 Nothing conjures up the not quite right, teen idol sound of the early sixties more than the weird, woozy Wurlitzer on Del Shannon’s original version of ‘His Latest Flame’.
 In the 21st century this may as well be music from Mars!

 05. THE GEE CEES ‘Buzz Saw Twist’ (Single A Side October 1961)

 The first couple of years of the post rock’n’roll era were packed with guitar instrumentals by Dick Dale, Link Wray, Duane Eddy and The Ventures and records like the lesser known Gee Cee’s wonderfully trashy ‘Buzz Saw Twist’.

 06. ARTHUR ALEXANDER ‘You Better Move On’ (Single A Side February 1962)

 Whether it was pop, R&B, country or showbiz schlock, sixties tunes were mostly about unrequited love and broken hearts.
-Teen appeal was everything as talent took a backseat but ‘You Better Move On’ was always pure class.
+Teen appeal was everything as talent took a backseat, but ‘You Better Move On’ was always pure class.

 07. THE LAFAYETTES ‘Life’s Too Short’ (Single A Side June 1962)

-Built on a sparse rhythm of rimshots, ‘Life’s Too Short’ builds to become an unintentionally bizarre study in restraint and suppressed tension that sounds fairly unorthodox today so in 1962 must have been mind blowing.
+Constructed on a sparse rhythm of rimshots, ‘Life’s Too Short’ builds to become an unintentionally bizarre study in restraint and suppressed tension that sounds fairly unorthodox today so in 1962 must have been mind blowing.